syncfusion/blazor-docs/src/gantt/gantt-chart/tooltip.md

 ### Baseline tooltip

-A baseline tooltip can be customized using the `TooltipSettings.Baseline` property.
+A baseline tooltip can be customized using the `GanttTooltipSettings.Baseline` property.
 The following code example shows how to customize the baseline tooltip in Gantt Chart.

 ```csharp
 @using Syncfusion.Blazor.Gantt